VMFA-533: World War II

-The squadron moved to Yontan Airfield, Okinawa in May 1945 and finally settled on Ie Shima Airfield on June 15, 1945.
-Between May 14 and June 29, 533 would claim shooting down 30 Japanese planes - by radar, at night - without one operational loss.
+The squadron moved to Yontan Airfield, Okinawa in May 1945 and finally settled on Ie Shima Airfield on 15 June 1945.
+Between 14 May – 29 June 533 would claim shooting down 30 Japanese planes - by radar, at night - without one operational loss.
 This was a night fighter record for enemy planes shot down by a single squadron.
 They also had the first night fighter ace, Captain Robert Baird.
 The first F7F-2N Tigercat for the squadron arrived on Okinawa the day before the end of the war so it did not see combat.
 In October 1945, the squadron moved to Nanyuan Airfield near Peiping, China for occupation duty and completed their transition to the new Tigercat.
 They moved to Hawaii before finally settling back in the U.S. at MCAS Cherry Point in January 1947.
 533 would spend the Korean War there as well, training Tigercat aircrew for night combat overseas.